Differente countries passportsAre you looking to move to Portugal but unsure which residency visa option to choose? Stay with us.

 Click here Arrow Icon

 The Portugal D7 Visa application process is more complex than the Golden Visa.
-Prior to initiating the application process at the Portuguese Consulate in your home country, you must first acquire your Portuguese taxpayer number, open a Portuguese bank account, and arrange accommodation in Portugal.
-Once the visa is granted for an initial four-month period, the applicant is required to travel to Portugal to apply for a residence permit.
+Before initiating the application process at a Portuguese Consulate in your home country, you must first acquire your Portuguese tax number (NIF), open a Portuguese bank account, and arrange accommodation in Portugal.
+Once the visa is granted for four months, the applicant must travel to Portugal to apply for the initial residence permit.

-In contrast, the process for obtaining the Golden Visa is somewhat simpler, as investors are not obligated to furnish proof of accommodation.
-The application can be submitted following the completion of the necessary investment, and the entire procedure can be conducted remotely, with the exception of a brief trip to Portugal to open a local bank account.
+In contrast, obtaining the Golden Visa is simpler, as investors are not obligated to provide proof of accommodation.
+The application can be submitted following the completion of the necessary investment, and the entire procedure can be conducted remotely.
+However, applicants are advised to choose a Portugal-based representative to help them get a Portugal NIF number and open a Portuguese bank account.

-The Portugal D7 Visa requirements 2023 are that you stay in the country for most of the year, then you will need to become a tax resident of Portugal and pay taxes in the country.
+The D7 Visa requires that you stay in the country for most of the year.
+Then, you must become a tax resident of Portugal and pay taxes in the country.

-With the Portugal Golden Visa, you do not have to move to the country (only a seven-day stay requirement on average per year).
-Therefore you can choose to begin the NHR clock later if and when you eventually choose to move to Portugal.
+With the Portugal Golden Visa, you do not have to move to the country (there is only a seven-day stay requirement on average per year).
+Therefore, you can begin the NHR clock later if you move to Portugal.

-If you are a Golden Visa holder and never actually relocated to Portugal and therefore never become a tax resident, you will only be liable for Portuguese tax on local sources, such as real estate investments.
+If you are a Golden Visa holder and have never relocated to Portugal, you have never become a tax resident.
+In that case, you will only be liable for Portuguese tax on local sources.

 Is NHR ending?